How to create drill down interactive maps?

 What Are Drill-Down Maps?

-• Reduce visual clutter by separating information into multiple levels
+• Reduce map clutter by distributing information across multiple maps.

 Powerful Use Cases for Drill-Down Maps